Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: Computational Results

-For the experiments considering the Hamiltonian circuit version of MLP, both sets of instances seen in Section~\ref{sec:experiments-dm-gils-rvnd-circuit}, which are a 23-instance set selected in \cite{Salehipour2011} and a 56-instance set selected from TSPLib, were submitted to these extended experiments.
+In this subsection, a fair comparison between MDM-GILS-RVND and GILS-RVND is presented, using computational time as the stopping criterion.
+The longest computational time achieved between GILS-RVND and MDM-GILS-RVND, for the same seed of pseudo-random numbers, is given as input to the fastest heuristic for a new execution.
+This stopping criterion is verified after constructing an initial solution and after any complete neighborhood evaluation on the RVND method.
+It is noteworthy saying that such verifications have a negligible impact on the final computational time.

-Table \ref{tab:circuit-set-equal-time-summary}, which summarizes Table \ref{tab:circuit-set-equal-time} in Appendix \ref{apppendix-a}, represents the results on the 23-instance set for this problem version.
-Since 21 instances have no further improvement due to the obtained average solutions matched their respective optimal values, only two instances were tested in this subsection.
-Considering these two remaining ones, DM-GILS-RVND improved the original average solutions previously obtained, so, matching all results found by GILS-RVND in the same computational time.
+For these experiments, we only report the results considering sets with challenging and relevant instances for the literature, which are the 56-instances set for the MLP of Hamiltonian circuits and the sets of 500 and 1000 customers, and the instance att532 of the 10-instance set selected by \cite{Salehipour2011} for the MLP of Hamiltonian paths.
+Results considering all instance sets and their execution logs are available on Mendeley~\cite[see][]{Santana2018dataset}.
+At the end of this subsection, all new BKSs found in our experiments for the MLP of Hamiltonian paths are reported in Table~\ref{tab:all-bks}.

-Submitted to this equal-time comparison, the results for the 56-instances set, summarized in Table \ref{tab:new-circuit-set-equal-time-summary} (fully reported in Table \ref{tab:new-circuit-set-equal-time}), presented an overall improvement compared to the results reported in Table \ref{tab:dm-results-circuit-new}.
-In these new experiments, the DM strategy outperformed even more the results of GILS-RVND, where, for the best solution aspect, DM-GILS-RVND improved 20 instance results, tied in 32 occasions, and lost in four situations.
-For average solutions, the DM strategy improved 35 instances, tied in 10 instance results, and lost in eleven instances.
-Considering the SSTs, the depth of enhancement is verified by the number of results statistically significant, which raised from 7 to 13 instances in favor of DM-GILS-RVND.
-Moreover, a statistically significant result in favor of GILS-RVND, which is reported in Table~\ref{tab:dm-results-circuit-new}, was lost due to an improvement made by DM-GILS-RVND.
+Results on the 56-instances set presented an overall improvement compared to the results reported in Table~\ref{tab:mdm-results-circuit-new}.
+In these new experiments, the DM strategy outperformed, even more, the results of GILS-RVND, where, for the best solution and average solution terms, MDM-GILS-RVND achieved, in both aspects, 51 better results.
+Considering statistical significance tests, the depth of enhancement is verified by the number of results statistically significant.
+Indeed, 16 results for the Student's t-test, and four results for the Wilcoxon test were statistically significant when MDM-GILS-RVND performed better than GILS-RVND.